bboe/bryceboe.com/content/f8-08--e2-80-93-the-facebook-developers-conference.md

 Mark directly, explaining the problem, thinking he'll never read this.

 Well I was incorrect.
-I walked up to Mark and said something along the lines of, â€œHey Mark my name is Bryce Boe, and I just wanted to take this opportunity to meet you.â€?
-To which he replied, â€œNice to meet you, and thanks for the email you sent me last night.
+I walked up to Mark and said something along the lines of, "Hey Mark my name is Bryce Boe, and I just wanted to take this opportunity to meet you.â€?
+To which he replied, "Nice to meet you, and thanks for the email you sent me last night.
 I forwarded it to the appropriate department.â€?
 So I once again was shocked.
 Mark Zuckerberg, a celebrity amongst the technology crowd, was able to recall something I did.
 I told him that Facebook essentially revolutionized the college experience as all parties were organized and later remembered through Facebook events and Facebook photos respectively.
 I then asked for a picture, and the coolest thing happened.
-He said, â€œSure!
+He said, "Sure!
 Hey dad can you take this for us?â€?
 Mark is only a few years older than I, however one doesn't expect a billionaire's parents to be around.
 I think it was awesome that his parents were there to share the experience with